 Enzymes that catalyse oxidations are known to convert compounds that are usually resistant to other types of chemical reactions; and have therefore been proposed to be able to decompose plastics.
-This project will aim to investigate the application of a range of oxidative enzymes for the degradation of plastics that contain chemically unreactive C-C, C-H and C-O chemical bonds, for which there are currently no viable reprocessing methods.
+This project will aim to discover new oxidative enzymes for the degradation of plastics that contain chemically unreactive C-C, C-H and C-O chemical bonds, for which there are currently no viable reprocessing methods.
 Thus, the research will involve the chemical synthesis of small molecule models of the plastics, heterologous production of the enzymes, testing of the enzymes with the model molecules (together with the chemical and spectroscopic analysis) and mechanistic studies of the enzymatic reactions.

-The successful candidate will join a growing team of multidisciplinary researchers from a range of backgrounds from chemistry, biochemistry and materials engineering.
+The successful candidate will join a growing team of multidisciplinary researchers from a range of backgrounds from chemistry, biochemistry, microbiology and materials engineering.
 The research group is based at the Manchester Institute of Biotechnology (www.mib.ac.uk) and offers state-of-the-art laboratories, instrumentation and facilities.

 Candidates are expected to hold (or be about to obtain) a minimum upper second class honours degree (or the overseas equivalent) in chemistry, biochemistry, biotechnology, molecular biology or microbiology (or other related area).

 Contact for further Information